mriffey1/lorcana-bluesky/readme.md

 <h3 align="center">Lorcana Web Scraper</h3>

   <p align="center">
-    Python script created to obtain ticket availability for Lorcana events at Gen Con and tweet when tickets are available.
+    TypeScript script created to obtain ticket availability for Lorcana events at Gen Con and tweet when tickets are available.

 </div>